mschulist/workspace/math4111/hw_2/hw_2.typ

     n &> (b - 1) / (t - 1) \
     n &> (b - 1) / (y dot b^(-w) - 1)
   $
-  So given values for $y, b,$ and $w$, we need $n$ to be larger than the value on the RHS of this equation above.
+  So given values for $y, b,$ and $w$, we need $n$ to be larger than the value on the RHS of the above inequality.

   By part (c):
   $